ray-di/Ray.Di/README.md

 ## Constructor Bindings ##

-When `@Inject` annotation cannot be applied to the target constructor or setter method because it is a third party class, Or you simply don't like to use annotations. `Provider Binding` provide the solution to this problem.
+When `@Inject` annotation cannot be applied to the target constructor or setter method because it is a third party class, Or you simply don't like to use annotations. `Constructor Binding` provide the solution to this problem.
 By calling your target constructor explicitly, you don't need reflection and its associated pitfalls.
 But there are limitations of that approach: manually constructed instances do not participate in AOP.

 To address this, Ray.Di has `toConstructor` bindings.